 5. RESULTS AND DISCUSSION

 In this analysis we broadly define the event in terms of COVID-19 pandemic transitioning from global shock to taking measurable effect in Europe.
 To proxy the event effect, the first reported case in Italy on Feb, 21th is chosen and extended one week prior to the event to allow for the information to get incorporated in the market valuations.
-The reason for extending the period is because investors were already aware of the ongoing pandemic and the virus was already spreading in Italy before the official announcement.
+The reason for extending the event period is because investors were already aware of the ongoing pandemic and the virus was already spreading in Italy before the official announcement.
 In a similar fashion, the end of the event period is extended for three trading days after the official lockdown was introduced in Croatia on March 19th to allow investors to process the information and adjust the market valuation accordingly.
-For the given period, the results of the several nonparametric event study tests are presented in the Table 2.
-The table shows clusters of high significance across different tests on the first trading day after the lockdown was introduced in Italy (Feb 24th) as well as the following day (Feb 25th) but with somewhat lower robustness.
+For the given period, the results of the several parametric event study tests are presented in the Table 2.
+The table shows clusters of high significance across different tests on the first trading day after the lockdown was introduced in Italy (Feb 24th) as well as the following day (Feb 25th) but with somewhat less robustness.
 Clusters of significance across different tests are also observed around March 11th when World Health Organization declared COVID-19 a global pandemic pointing to the significant effect on the listed tourist firms on ZSE.
-It is also noticeable that robustly significant COVID-19 effects can be observed on March 9th, 12th, 16th, and 17th pointing to the investor`s anticipation of official declarations in the local market, i.e. Croatia.
+It is also noticeable that robustly significant COVID-19 effects can be observed on March 9th, 12th, 16th, and 17th pointing to the investor`s anticipation of official declarations in the local market.